The Clydeside Distillery Access Guide

 Tickets can be bought online, on the phone or on arrival.
-Carers are admitted free of charge.
+Carers are admitted free of charge, please call us if you would like to book a carer ticket.
 Most doors on the tour are 36.25” or 921mm wide.
 The most narrow passage is 30.75” or 782mm wide.

 The tour begins with a video in our tour start room about the joint history of whisky and the Clyde.
 Here guests can either sit on low wooden benches or are invited to stand behind.
 The video is projected onto the wall and is around 7 minutes long.
 There is audio to accompany and large subtitles are incorporated into the video.
 While the video is projected the rest of the room is dark.